ComposableFi/composable/frame/staking-rewards/README.md

 The share and rewards are split.

+Shares fraction obtained by split must be more than ED.

 **Examples**

 An owning user has a position with MONTH lock total, with 2 weeks already passed with 100 tokens.
 She may split it into 30 and 70 tokens each locked for one MONTH.
-Split fraction is limited by ED.

 It can split the position into several parts 20, 30, and 40 tokens.
 Each of which will be the same lock duration and time lock passed.